socialplanning/opencore/opencore/geocoding/browser/README.txt

 But we let the content's own form handlers handle everything else; we might want to revisit this, it feels kind of schizo.
-For now, this means that other things in the request aren't saved unless we invoke the form handler, not just the wrapper.
+For now, this means that other things in the request aren't saved unless we invoke the form handler, not just the write wrapper.

     >>> view.geo_info['position-text'] == form['position-text']
     False